enketo/enketo-express/doc/advanced-comment-widgets.md

 | text | a         | Enter text      |              |               |
 | text | a_comment | Enter a comment | multiline dn | ${a}			|

-#### Dynamic required
+#### Dynamic required, constraint, relevant

-Optionally, if you'd like to make question "a" required only if there is no comment, you could use the regular XLSForm/XPath syntax.
+Optionally, if you'd like to make question "a" required depending on whether there is a comment, you could use the regular XLSForm/XPath syntax.
 Nothing new here.
 You could do the same for relevant and constraint logic too.

 | type | name      | label           | appearance   | bind::enk:for | required        |
 |------|-----------|-----------------|--------------|---------------|-----------------|
 | text | a         | Enter text      |              |               | $a_comment = '' |
 | text | a_comment | Enter a comment | multiline dn | ${a}			|                 |

+In addition there is `comment-status` function that can be used to check the status of a query.
+The argument of this function is a single node that stores the DN data structure.
+This function can be used in any XPath expression.
+E.g. the above required expression could also be: `${a_comment} = '' or comment-status($a_comment} = 'closed'`.

 #### Users list